LeZheng/Owl-CL-document/CLHS-doc/26-Glossary.md

 upgraded complex part type n. (of a type) a type that is a supertype of the type and that is used instead of the type whenever the type is used as a complex part type for object creation or type discrimination.
 See the function upgraded-complex-part-type.

 uppercase adj. (of a character) being among standard characters corresponding to the capital letters A through Z, or being some other implementation-defined character that is defined by the implementation to be uppercase.
-See Section 13.1.4.3 (Characters With Case).
+See Section 13.1.4.3 (大小写字符).

 use v.t. (a package P1) to inherit the external symbols of P1.
 (If a package P2 uses P1, the external symbols of P1 become internal symbols of P2 unless they are explicitly exported.) ``The package CL-USER uses the package CL.''